SZNZ: Spring

-SZNZ: Spring is the seventh EP by American rock band Weezer, and the first of four EPs in their SZNZ (pronounced "seasons") project.
+SZNZ: Spring is the sixteenth studio album by American rock band Weezer, and the first of four albums in their SZNZ (pronounced "seasons") project, originally designated as EPs.
 It was released digitally on March 20, 2022, coinciding with the spring equinox.
 A physical version was released on CD later the same year, with a vinyl release in early 2023.
 The album produced one single, titled "A Little Bit of Love".

+SZNZ: Spring was produced by Ethan Gruska, Jake Sinclair and Suzy Shinn.
+With Sinclair and Shinn having both worked with the band on Weezer (White Album) (2016) and OK Human (2020).

 Background

 The SZNZ concept was first revealed by Rivers Cuomo in an interview in January 2021.
 Cuomo stated that he wanted the Spring album to feature a "happy, chill, stress-free" theme, later expressing a desire for an "acoustic, breezy" song in a similar vein to "Island in the Sun".

 On February 2, 2022, Cuomo shared a Google spreadsheet with fans which included the release dates, possible producers, overall emotion, spirituality tone, planned genre, and planned singles for each of the SZNZ EPs.
 Springs emotion was set to be optimistic sorrow.
 The spreadsheet also included the band's look and the aesthetic era the clothes and EP are based on.
 Aesthetically, the band linked SZNZ: Spring to a pre-Christian era with influences from Celts, Paganism, and Wicca.